UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Choose between the potential for lower initial costs with variable rates or the peace of mind of predictable payments with fixed-rate gas plans.

-It’s tempting to jump at the lowest advertised teaser rate you see, but wholesale energy pricing can be incredibly volatile.
-When comparing fixed vs variable natural gas rates, you need to weigh the allure of immediate savings against the comfort of long-term budget protection.
-Variable-rate plans might look appealing initially, but they leave you completely exposed to market spikes during severe weather.
+It’s tempting to jump at the lowest advertised teaser rate you see, but wholesale energy pricing remains incredibly volatile.
+When comparing flat rate natural gas plans against variable options, you need to actively weigh the allure of immediate savings against the comfort of long-term budget protection.
+Variable-rate plans might look appealing initially, but they leave your household entirely exposed to market spikes during severe weather.

 Deciding between predictability and flexibility is one of the most impactful choices you will make during your enrollment process.